JAMAL-MOHAMED-JALDESA-2893/Portfolio/README.md

 ## TECHNOLOGY
-This website was developed using HTML, CSS and JS programming languages.
-Coding was done on Visual Studio editor.
+  is website was developed using HTML, CSS and BOOTSTRAP Technology.
-* HTML: Used to develop the whole website.
+* HTML: Used to structure the website.
-* CSS: Used to style the website to be appealing and stand-out.
+* CSS: it is Used to style the website to make it appealing and stylish .
-* JS: Used to make form validation, XXX and submission alert.

-## SUPPORT AND CONTACT DETAILS
-Fill free to contact the Developers through email at care@findfundi.com.
-We are open for any recommendation and update suggestions.
+* BOOTSTRAP: Used to style the site by using ready made CSS components.

 # LICENSE
 [MIT License](https://choosealicense.com/licenses/mit/).